vg-json-data/sm-json-data/strats.md

 A `leaveWithGMode` object has the following property:
 - _morphed_: If true, then this strat results in leaving the room in a morphed state, either by maintaining artificial morph or by having the Morph item.

 For most doors in the game, it is possible to enter the room with a G-mode setup and then immediately exit back through the same door.
 This is because in direct G-mode the door does not close behind Samus.
 To avoid the need to write out tedious boilerplate, these strats are understood to be included implicitly.
-Specifically, for every door node without a `spawnAt` property, there are two implicit strats, with `leaveWithGMode` exit conditions, one of the form
+The implicit strats are included for every door node excluding vertical doors with `"position": "bottom"` as well as any with a `spawnAt` property.
+There are two implicit strats, with `leaveWithGMode` exit conditions, one of the form

 ```json
 {